 It hasn’t all been sunshine for Larry Page, which just goes to show that money cannot truly solve all problems.
 In Page’s case, this proves to be true in the form of paralyzed vocal cords as a result of Hashimoto’s thyroiditis.
 It’s an autoimmune disease that left his left vocal cord paralyzed in 1999 and his right vocal ford paralyzed in 2013.
 As a result, Page has not been heard on an earnings call since 2013 and has not attended a press conference since 2015.
 He continues to give money to Boston’s Voice Health Institute, a research program dedicated to better understanding vocal cords and nerve function.

-Additionally, Page and family faced another crisis in January of 2021.
-While temporarily residing in Fiji during the Covid-19 pandemic, Page’s oldest child required a medivac flight to New Zealand for an unknown emergency treatment.
-Details beyond this are not currently known, due to the respect of the family’s privacy surrounding heath and other personal details concerning the children.
-Despite our curiosity, Page and family have remained hush on whatever it was that happened at the time.
+Additionally, Page and his family faced another crisis in January 2021.
+While temporarily residing in Fiji during the COVID-19 pandemic, Page’s oldest child required a medivac flight to New Zealand for an unknown emergency treatment.
+Details beyond this are not currently known, due to the respect for the family’s privacy surrounding health and other personal details concerning the children.
+Despite our curiosity, Page and family have remained hushed on whatever it was that happened at the time.

 Larry Page: Awards and Achievements